DevExpress/testcafe/CONTRIBUTING.md

 A Minimal Working Example should:

 -   Be simple and easy to follow.
 Convoluted scenarios are hard to reproduce.
--   Not contain code that does not help reproduce the issue.
+-   Exclude code that does not help reproduce the issue.
 Remove actions that do not affect the outcome.
 -   Include a complete set of relevant data: the URL of the test page, the list of launch options, and the steps you follow to launch the tests.

 For further information, refer to our [MWE guide](https://testcafe.io/402636/faq#how-to-create-a-minimal-working-example-when-you-submit-an-issue).